Reviewed by John P. Cunha, DO, FACOEP

 Despite getting a chickenpox vaccination, you may still develop the illness.
 The recommended 2-dose vaccine regimen is 98% effective in preventing chickenpox, and getting the chickenpox vaccine is far safer than developing the virus itself.
 In addition, getting vaccinated helps with something called "herd immunity," that is, you help protect those in your community who cannot get vaccinated such as pregnant women or those with compromised immune systems.

 Q:Once exposed to the infection, a person can develop chickenpox in as little as how many days?

-Q:In addition to the rash, another symptom of chickenpox includes fever.
-True or False?
+Q:In addition to the classic rash, other symptoms of chickenpox include headache.
+True or false?

 Source quiz on MedicineNet